Effective 1 March 2023, this ETF is now the Satrix Equity Momentum ETF (JSE code: STXEQM)

 The Newfunds Equity Momentum ETF (share code: NFEMOM) is a factor-based ETF.
 Under the hood are 20 South African listed companies whose share prices rose most in the previous 12 months.
 The companies are weighted by the amount of risk they contribute to the overall index, not by company size.
 That means risky companies take up less space in the index than companies that are more stable.
 That methodology helps to stabilise this ETF, whose investment strategy makes it prone to volatility.

 This is a total return ETF, meaning dividends get reinvested into the ETF instead of being paid out to you.
 Sadly, dividend withholding tax is still deducted from the dividend before it gets reinvested, even though you never receive the cash.
 The price of each ETF unit increases by the amount you would have received in dividends.
 If you had planned to reinvest your dividends anyway, opting for a total return ETF saves you money in the long run.
 If you had taken cash dividends to buy more shares, you would have had to pay a brokerage fee on that transaction.
 That said, this ETF is not cheap.

 Since this is a factor-based ETF, companies whose share prices stop rising have to be removed when the ETF is reweighed.
 Since share prices turn on a dime, this happens more often than in ETFs that aren’t factor-based.
 Combine that with the ETF’s fancy risk-adjusted methodology and reinvested dividends, and you have an admin-intensive ETF on your hands.
-While the TER is only 0.3%, the effective annual cost of this ETF is currently 1.56%.
+While the TER is only 0.52%, the effective annual cost of this ETF is quite a bit more.

 |ETF name||SATRIX Equity Momentum ETF|